Praveen318/Cross-Domain_Adaptation_with_ViT_Impact_of_Adv_Ex_with_MLFLOW/README.md

 The insights gleaned from our study are poised to make a significant contribution to the ongoing discourse on machine learning robustness, particularly in the context of cross- domain adaptability.
 We anticipate that our findings will not only illuminate the path to more resilient machine learning architectures but also inspire the development of models that embody the beauty of adaptability, ready to face the multifaceted challenges of the future.

 Table of Contents
-1. INTRODUCTION	4
+1. INTRODUCTION
-2. OBJECTIVE	5
+2. OBJECTIVE
-3. METHODOLOGY	6
+3. METHODOLOGY
-3.1	Adversarial Example Generation	6
+3.1	Adversarial Example Generation
-3.1.1	Threat Model	6
+3.1.1	Threat Model
-3.1.2	Fast Gradient Sign Attack	6
+3.1.2	Fast Gradient Sign Attack
-3.1.3	FGSM Attack	7
+3.1.3	FGSM Attack
-3.2	Cross Domain Adaptation	7
+3.2	Cross Domain Adaptation
-3.2.1	Literature Review	7
+3.2.1	Literature Review
-3.2.2	Define the Domains	8
+3.2.2	Define the Domains
-3.2.3	Data Collection and Pre-processing	8
+3.2.3	Data Collection and Pre-processing
-3.2.4	Model Selection	8
+3.2.4	Model Selection
-3.2.5	Adversarial Attack Generation	9
+3.2.5	Adversarial Attack Generation
-3.2.6	Domain Adaptation Technique	9
+3.2.6	Domain Adaptation Technique
-3.2.7	Model Training and Fine-tuning	10
+3.2.7	Model Training and Fine-tuning
-3.2.8	Evaluation	10
+3.2.8	Evaluation
-3.2.9	Analysis and Improvement	10
+3.2.9	Analysis and Improvement
-3.2.10	MLflow Integration	10
+3.2.10	MLflow Integration
-4. WORK FLOW	13
+4. WORK FLOW
-5. RESULT AND ANALYSIS	14
+5. RESULT AND ANALYSIS
-6. FUTURE WORK	18
+6. FUTURE WORK
-7. CONCLUSION	18
+7. CONCLUSION
-8. REFERENCES	19
+8. REFERENCES
-9. CONTRIBUTERS	20

 1. INTRODUCTION